Anjali-kishor-pawar/WhatsApp_System_Design/README.md

 # WhatsApp_System_Design
-Architecture diagram for the URL shortener system
+This document outlines the system design for a URL Shortener service similar to Bitly or TinyURL.
+The system supports URL shortening, redirection, and analytics.